 Parker was first (with S. A. Fulling) to develop the method of adiabatic regularization in curved spacetime.
 He was also first to calculate the perturbations of the spectra of one-electron atoms in arbitrary gravitational fields in terms of the Riemann tensor.

 Xavier Siemens’ research is focused mostly in gravity wave astrophysics, early universe cosmology, especially cosmic strings, and biophysics.
-He also works on calibration of LIGO data, which is experimental work.
+He leads the NANOGrav Physics Frontiers Center at UWM.
+He also works on calibration of LIGO data.

 For more information: Siemens’ Research Website

 Alan Wiseman’s research is in the area of general relativity and gravitation with a special emphasis in gravitational-wave generation and detection.
 He has published a number of papers involving computations of the expected gravitational-wave signals from inspiraling binary star systems using post-Newtonian theory.
 He also works in the area of black hole perturbation theory and the radiation reaction problem in curved space time.